rapid7/insightconnect-workflows/workflows/Block_Host_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 # Description

-This workflow blocks or unblocks a host with Fortinet Firewall via Microsoft Teams command and reports information back to Microsoft Teams
+This workflow blocks or unblocks a host with Fortinet Firewall via Microsoft Teams command and reports information back to Microsoft Teams.

 Sample Microsoft Teams Trigger Commands: